 - Warranty: 10 years.

-- Shipping: Free to the US and Canada.
-Arrives compressed in a box.
+- Shipping: Free to most of the U.S. and Canada.
+Additional fees may apply to HI, AK, Northwest Territories, Yukon, and Nunavut; arrives compressed in a box

 When deciding which of these fantastic mattresses to go with, there are a few factors to consider that will practically make the choice for you.

 The first thing to figure out is what kind of feel you’re after.
 If you want something simple and comfortable, you can’t go wrong with the Essential.
 If you feel like you need a bit more support and could benefit from some targeted relief, then I’d suggest considering the Casper.
 And if you’re angling for more of a luxurious, cushiony vibe, then the Wave would be the ticket.

 The second comes down to firmness.
 As we discussed above, the three Caspers represent a gradient of firmness.
 The Wave is softer than the Essential, which is softer still than the Casper.
 While I think most sleepers would be fine on any of these models, I’d recommend that back and stomach sleepers head toward the Casper while side sleepers stick with the Wave.

 And third, how much are you willing to spend?
 One of the most distinguishing differences between the three Casper mattresses is cost.
 Prices for the Essential begin at $350, with the Casper starting at $595 and the Wave coming in at $1,000.
 While these prices are still fairly affordable when compared to other bed-in-a-box companies, the variation in the Casper suite is definitely something to think about.